XinChen-SDU/Visualization-Aware-Illumination-for-Density-Plots/README.md

 # Visualization-Aware Illumination for Density Plots

 An interactive prototype for the algorithm proposed in our IEEE TVCG submission "Visualization-Aware Illumination for Density Plots".
+**The format of the input custom dataset should be a CSV file consisting of two columns of numbers without a header.**

 ## Project Setup